 - Bulk discounts.
 Price breaks are offered at certain order quantities (100, 1000, etc...), and can greatly affect the overall price of a production run.

 - Availability.
-Available stock also plays a role when choosing a supplier.
+Available stock also plays a role when choosing a supplier and PCB editor.
 If the vendor does not offer enough stock for a particular component, the decision is easy, but vendors might have lead times and immediate availability variables to consider as well.

 Why it Matters